Jack Frost (1998 film): Plot

-On a warm Christmas Eve, Jack begins melting and struggles to get to Charlie's hockey game but makes it.
+On a warm Christmas Eve, Jack begins melting and struggles to get to Charlie's hockey game, but ultimately makes it at the same time Charlie wins the game for his team.
 Afterward, Charlie decides to take Jack to the mountains where it is colder, but has a difficult time convincing Gabby.
-Jack and Charlie arrive at the isolated cabin that the family was going to stay at for Christmas before Jack's death.
+Charlie then attempts to convince his main bully Rory to help him, and after learning about Jack's identity as a snowman, Rory agrees to help, sympathizing with Charlie over not having a father.
+With Rory's help, Jack and Charlie arrive at the isolated cabin that the family was going to stay at for Christmas before Jack's death.
 Jack calls Gabby, nonchalantly asking her to come to the cabin to pick up Charlie; Gabby is shocked, but recognizes his voice and obliges.
 Jack tells a disheartened Charlie that he must leave.
 When Gabby arrives, the snowman shell dissipates, revealing a human Jack in an ethereal form.
-Jack tells Charlie he will always be with him and, after bidding his wife and son farewell, returns to the afterlife.
+Jack tells Charlie he will always hear him and, after bidding his wife and son farewell, returns to the afterlife.

+At the final scene, it's seen that Mac has started to live with Charlie, and the latter playing hockey with his friends.

 Production

 The costume for Jack Frost's snowman form was created by Jim Henson's Creature Shop.
 George Clooney was originally set to star as Jack Frost and Jim Henson's Creature Shop made the character look like Clooney before Clooney left the project.
 Sam Raimi was originally attached to direct the film but when Clooney dropped out he dropped out as well.
 When Raimi was first attached, the film was envisioned as a more direct adaptation of Frosty the Snowman including originally being developed under that title.

 John Travolta was also considered for the lead role and Billy Bob Thornton was in talks for the role of Mac MacArthur.